ilyakubryakov/k3lmiir-dotfiles/ReadMe.md

 Adding Linux Support.
 Coming soon :)

 ### CI
-I using ShellCheck for check bash scripts while push and pull request to the master branch.
+I use ShellCheck for check bash scripts while push and pull request to the master branch.